Pregnant at 42 as a Black Woman: Black Motherhood, Celebration, Isolation & Mental Health

 Blocking the Noise: Fear, Statistics, and Reality

-Very early in my journey, I had to learn one thing quickly:
+Very early in my pregnancy journey, I had to learn one thing quickly:

 You have to block the noise.